pallavi0907/Pallavi_Memory_card_game/README.md

 # Memory Card Game Project

 This is a Memory Card Game project designed using HTML, CSS and Javascript.
+This game can also be played as a responsive.

 # Installation